Mark Guerrero Radio Below are "Chicano Music

 El Chicano Recordings Featured

 Sabor a Mi 3.
 Don't Put Me Down If I'm Brown 4.

 Brown Eyed Girl 5.
 Tell Her She's Lovely 6.

 Enchanted Forest 7.
 Gringo En Mexico 8.
 El

 Mark Guerrero plays selected Tierra recordings and discusses

 them with leader/lead guitarist/vocalist Rudy Salas, who is

 Highlights include their hits "Together," "Gonna Find Her," and Tierra's classic

-Chicano anthem "Barrio Suite."Click on the link above
+Chicano anthem "Barrio Suite."Press the play button on

 2006.
 (91 minutes 18 seconds)